browniebroke/deezer-oauth-cli/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-### Write Documentation

-Deezer OAuth CLI could always use more documentation, whether as part of the official Deezer OAuth CLI docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/browniebroke/deezer-oauth-cli/issues>.
+The best way to send feedback [our issue page][gh-issues] on GitHub.
 If you are proposing a feature:

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)
+- Remember that this is a volunteer-driven project, and that contributions are welcome 😊

 ## Get Started!